Where to see the Northern Lights in Ontario

 Tips for viewing the Northern Lights

-- Avoid the use of bright white flashlights or headlamps for wayfinding.
-Instead, use red lights which are more conducive to stargazing.
+• Avoid using bright white flashlights or headlamps for wayfinding.
+Instead, use red lights, which are more conducive to stargazing.

 Where to see the Northern Lights